ServiceNow Integration

 - Enter a name (e.g. "Production ServiceNow")

-- Password: the service-account password
+- Username & Password: service-account username + password

 Click Test Connection to verify, then Save.
 The connection test reads a single row from sys_user.